esamattis/backbone.viewmaster/README.md

 patterns seen on them.

 Backbone.ViewMaster is a single View extended from Backbone.View.
-Views created from it can be infinitely nested with each others using the three nesting
+Views created from it can be infinitely nested with each others using the four nesting
-methods: [setView][], [appendView][] and [prependView][].
+methods: [setView][], [appendView][], [prependView][] and [insertView][].
 They work also with arrays of views.
 There is no separate concept of layouts or list views.
-It's just a Backbone view boosted with nesting capabilities.
+It's just a humble Backbone view boosted with nesting capabilities.

 # Download